Stan Humphries, Chief Analytics Officer, Zillow Group

 Krishna Rao, Senior Economist

 Krishna joined Zillow in the summer of 2013, after finishing a Ph.D. in Economics at Stanford University focused on Macroeconomics and Finance.
 Prior to his Ph.D. he graduated from Columbia University with a B.A. in Economics and Math and worked at the Federal Reserve Bank of New York where he helped develop structural macroeconomic forecasting models to guide monetary policy.
 At Zillow, Krishna has been working on forecasting home prices.

 Meredith Miller, Economic Research Analyst

 Meredith joined Zillow in the fall of 2012 and is focused on housing market research, creating interactive visuals and managing data production.
 Her most recent work has been concentrated on trajectory of home values and what influences their behavior and housing affordability.
-Prior to joining Zillow, Meredith was an agricultural economist intern at the U.S. Department of Agriculture’s Economics Research Service in Washington, DC and conducted research into the assets and debts of low income households by SNAP participation.
-Meredith received her Bachelor of Science in Economics with minors in Mathematics and Spanish as well as a Master of Arts in Economics with a concentration in econometrics from the University of Delaware.
+Prior to joining Zillow, Meredith was an agricultural economist intern at the U.S. Department of Agriculture’s Economics Research Service in Washington, DC, where she examined the assets and debts of low-income households by SNAP participation.
+Meredith received her Bachelor of Science in Economics with minors in Mathematics and Spanish, as well as a Master of Arts in Economics, from the University of Delaware.